Trev004/Kwigwis-Adventures-Freelance-Web-Development/README.md

 - Add other pages (about us, gallery (*maybe* a dedicated contact page too?))
     - About Us/Boat will have info about the craft
     - Gallery will have photos (carousel?) of previous fishing trips
+        - Maybe just have a list of photos instead?
+Keeping it simple.
+Maybe see about moving these photos to About Us, OR do what I said above and make a separate Contact Us page, and the buttons in the hero could be links to there as well?
 - Style the site
     - blues, and dark blues
     - sans-serif fonts